logankimm/SQLite-Clone/4_Block_Implmentation.md

 #### Protected Methods
 1. Dispose(bool disposing) - diposing: indicates whether the call is from a dispose call (true) or from finalizer (false)
+    - Disposes the information from the cache and not the data

 ##### Implementation Example
 ```mermaid